Managing Your Time

 As a full-time graduate student, a full-time worker, and a full-time family member, you don't have much spare time to manage, so it's important to manage it wisely.

 First, you need to figure out just how much time you have available.
-Use a few of those precious minutes to fill out this WEEKLY SCHEDULE from a Study Guides and Strategies website.
+Use a few of those precious minutes to fill out a weekly schedule.

 Once you have a realistic idea of how much time you have available and where in the day/week that time occurs, consider whether any of these basic time management tips can help you put your time to better use.